kimdaehee0824/kimdaehee0824/README.md

 <p>
 👋&nbsp;Hi there!
 I'm Daehee Kim.</br>

-  I'm an iOS developer and a graduate of Daedeok Software Meister High School, currently working at Cashwalk.inc.</br>
+I’m an iOS developer and a graduate of Daedeok Software Meister High School, currently working at Cashwalk.inc.
 I have a strong passion for development, especially in iOS.
-Recently, I've also developed an interest in architecture and interior design.
+Lately, I’ve been focusing on embracing new challenges and broadening my horizons in different fields.
 </p>